AlixAbbasi/IranProudCrawler/README.md

 - No longer using urllib, we are now using the requests to make the performance better
 - Support icon! now you can add icons to the channel.
 Please look at the `How to add icons' section.
 - Fixed a bug in the v1.0 which was not working with IPTV Simple PVR
+- Added the functionality to detect server response timeout.

 ###Requirements
 - Its better you run this code in Linux, e.g. the OpenElec itself